youssefaltai/gso/README.md

 You will find a lot of [examples](https://github.com/youssef-attai/gso/tree/main/examples) that can help you get started.
-The examples are very simple, they are all focused on the pattern you should follow when you use GSO.
+The examples are very simple, they are all focused on the pattern that works best with GSO.
 You are encouraged to clone the ones that use the UI library you are working with and have a closer look.